-Food addiction, also known as compulsive overeating, is a serious condition that, if left untreated, can lead to life-threatening complications like heart disease, diabetes, hypertension, high cholesterol, sleep apnea, major depression, arthritis, stroke, bone deterioration and kidney disease.
-The trained addiction professionals who staff our food addict treatment program in South Florida know that food addiction is serious business.
+Food addiction, also known as compulsive overeating, is a serious condition.
+If left untreated, it can lead to life-threatening complications.
+For example, heart disease, diabetes, hypertension, high cholesterol, sleep apnea, major depression, arthritis, stroke, bone deterioration, and kidney disease.
+The addiction professionals who staff our food addict treatment program in South Florida know that food addiction is serious business.

 Food addiction is real.
-Researchers at the Boston Children’s Hospital have recently determined that eating sugary, fatty foods causes levels of the neurotransmitter dopamine to spike.
+Researchers at the Boston Children’s Hospital have recently determined that eating sugary, fatty foods cause levels of the neurotransmitter dopamine to spike.
 Dopamine is the neurotransmitter associated with pleasure and reward and it’s implicated in many forms of drug addiction.
 At our food and drug addiction South Florida treatment facility, we understand that food is a drug and you can overdose.
-Food addicts can consume 5,000 to 15,000 calories each day, and experience withdrawal symptoms if they don’t get their food fix.
+Food addicts can consume 5,000 to 15,000 calories each day.
+And experience withdrawal symptoms if they don’t get their food fix.

 At our food addiction South Florida treatment facility, we’ll help you overcome your addiction using the latest in counseling and therapy.
-Food addiction can be deadly, so it’s essential that you seek help from the counselors at our food addiction South Florida clinic to begin building a healthy relationship with food.
+Food addiction can be deadly, so it’s essential that you seek help from the counselors at our food addiction clinic.
+This way, you can begin building a healthy relationship with food.
 At our food addiction South Florida clinic, you’ll undergo a medical assessment and receive nutritional counseling as well as psychotherapy.
 Twelve-step programs, like Food Addicts Anonymous, can form part of your ongoing aftercare program when you leave our addiction treatment center in South Florida.

 Don’t let your food addiction ruin your health and take your life.
-You can overcome your addiction with the help of licensed counselors and medical professionals trained in the treatment of food, alcohol and drug addiction.
+Finally, you can overcome your addiction with the help of licensed counselors and medical professionals trained in the treatment of food, alcohol, and drug addiction.
 Call our food addiction South Florida program today at 1-888-699-5679 to get the help you need.